great-expectations/great_expectations/docs/docusaurus/docs/tutorials/getting_started/how_to_use_great_expectations_in_databricks.md

 Because you used the DBFS for your Data Docs store, you need to download your Data Docs locally to view them.
 If you use a different store, you can host your data docs in a place where they can be accessed directly by your organization.

-If you have the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html) installed and configured on your local machine, you can run the following commands from your local terminal to download your data docs and open the local copy of `index.html` to view your updated Data Docs:
+If you have the [Databricks CLI](https://docs.databricks.com/dev-tools/cli/index.html) installed and configured locally, run the following commands from your local terminal to download your data docs and open the local copy of `index.html` to view your updated Data Docs:

 ```bash
 databricks fs cp -r dbfs:/great_expectations/uncommitted/data_docs/local_site/ great_expectations/uncommitted/data_docs/local_site/